Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Direct contact with lesions or scabs is the primary route of transmission.
 MPV can be spread during sex of all kinds and use of sex toys, plus hugging, cuddling, massaging, kissing and “talking closely,” said Sandra Fryhofer, a general internist based in Atlanta and chair of the American Medical Association Board of Trustees.

 “You can get it from sharing objects with someone that has monkeypox, including objects that might be involved in intimate contact, or contact with respiratory secretions during prolonged face-to-face contact,” Fryhofer added.
-MPV can also be spread by coming into close contact with an infected person’s clothing, bedding or towels.
+In some cases, MPV can also be spread by coming into close contact with an infected person’s clothing, bedding or towels.

 Graphic by Jenna Cohen/PBS NewsHour